josephtey/AmplifyWorkshop/README.md

    ?
 Do you want to use an AWS profile?
 Yes
    ?
 Please choose the profile you want to use: default
    ```
-   After this step some deployment resources are created in AWS including a deployment bucket and roles.
+   After this step, some deployment resources are created in AWS including an S3 bucket (for deployment) and IAM roles.

 5. Connect your React web app to Amplify.

-   Using Cloud9 expand the AWSApmplifyWorkshop folder and open the file `src/index.js`, and add the following code **after the import statements**:
+   Using the sidebar in the Cloud9 interface, expand the AWSAmplifyWorkshop folder and open the file `src/index.js`.
+Add the following code **after the import statements**:

    ```javascript
    import config from './aws-exports' import Amplify from 'aws-amplify' Amplify.configure(config)
    ```
-   The save the file.
+   Save the file.

 6. Run the React application locally
    ```bash